 Lois Baylis (Mrs. Robert M.)

 Eleanor Cassilly (Mrs. J. Stuart)

-Debby McLean (candidate) Carol Caulfield (candidate)
+Debby McLean (prospective) Carol Caulfield (candidate)

 Ann Webber (Mrs. Frank M.) Emeritus